 The total investment for the construction of the plant is approximately 40 mln yuan.
 The JV will have a paid up capital of 20 mln yuan and will be granted shareholder loans amounting to 20 mln from the shareholders in proportion to their equity interest.
 Accordingly, Hunan Anchun will invest a total of 19.6 mln which consist of a capital investment of 9.8 mln for 49% of the shareholding of the JV and a loan to JV amounting to 9.8 mln.

-Greenrookie: How is the consolidation of the fertilizer industry beneficial or detrimental to the company?
+Greenrookie: How is the consolidation of the fertilizer industry beneficial to the company?

 Fertilizer industry consolidation will lead to bigger players requiring capacity expansion to capture greater market share, and eventually spur demand for Anchun’s energy-efficient and environmentally friendly technology.